the-experimentals/IdentityApi/README.md

     <img src="https://github.com/itsbibeksaini/IdentityApi/blob/main/.github/images/docker.png">
 </div>

-Identity api is dedicated identity management system microservice for TM Solution.
+Identity API is dedicated identity management system microservice for TM Solution.
 It has features of managing user accounts as well as managing authentication and authorization.

 ## Installation